 Leigh Ann began working with animals in 2002 at the Comparative Hearing Lab where she assisted with psychoacoustic data collection.
 She received her Master's degree in experimental psychology in 2007 from the University of South Alabama and worked for the USA Department of Comparative Medicine and UT MD Anderson as an animal behaviorist before entering the field of companion animal medicine in 2009.
 She began working at Navy Boulevard Animal Hospital in 2011 in client care and became practice manager in 2015.
 She has a strong interest in hospital management, positive reinforcement training, and pet nutrition.
 Her hobbies include herb gardening, soap making, crocheting, and enjoying the beach.

-Jessica is a native of Virginia Beach, VA.
-She was also a resident of the New Orleans area for 10 years and previously worked as a stable manager at a Hunter/Jumper Equestrian Facility and as a veterinary technician at Ark Animal Hospital on the East Bank.
+Jessica is a native of Virginia Beach, VA and was also a resident of the New Orleans area for 10 years.
+She has worked as a stable manager at a Hunter/Jumper Equestrian Facility and as a Veterinary Technician at Ark Animal Hospital on the east bank of New Orleans.
 Jessica has been a resident of the Pensacola area off and on since 1995.
-She has traveled to different areas due to her husband, Eddie, being prior Marine Corps service.
-Jessica was previously a client care specialist at our sister hospital, Navy Boulevard Animal Hospital, and is now a client care supervisor at Airport Animal Hospital.
-Jessica has a husband of 18 years, Eddie, a 13 year old son, Edward, and a 7 year old daughter, Lauralai.
-At home they have a 28 year old African Grey parrot named Chipper, a 3 year old blue merle Rat Terrier named Sadie,a 1 year old Maltese Mix named April.
+She has traveled to different areas due to her husband, Eddie being of prior Marine Corps service.
+Jessica shares her time as a Client Care Supervisor both here and at our sister hospital, Navy Boulevard Animal Hospital.
+Jessica has a husband of 20 years, Eddie, a son, Edward, and a daughter, Lauralai.
+At home they have a 28 year old African Grey parrot named Chipper, a blue merle rat terrier named Sadie, a maltese mix named April, eight chickens and lots of fresh and saltwater fish.
 Jessica enjoys spending time with her family and pets.
-She has a huge passion for saltwater fish, horses and motorcycles and tries to ride as often as possible.
+She has a huge passion for, horses and motorcycles and tries to ride as often as possible.

 Lauren's love of working with and caring for animals began at a young age when she volunteered with local rescue organizations.
 Her passion for animal care led her to pursue a career working with animals; her past work experience includes internships at several zoos, working in pet supply retail, dog bathing and grooming and as a kennel technician.